 Blood rushed into Ai’s cheeks, turning them a soft pink.
 Kiyomi couldn’t help but smile as she stared into the dark, trusting, eyes of her daughter.
 She longed to reach out and pull Ai against her.
 To feel her heartbeat and warm breath.
 To smell the flowery scent of her velvet hair.
 To hold on forever.
 “Do you intend to spend the day in your socks?”

 “Please forgive my mistake.”
-Ai dropped the geta onto the verandah with a thud, reached down to slip them on, then straightened like a soldier coming to attention.
+Ai dropped the geta onto the verandah with a thud, slipped them on, then straightened like a soldier coming to attention.
 “I’m ready.”

-“I will see.”
 Kiyomi’s jaw clenched as she inspected her daughter.
-Ai should be wearing a sailor suit to school, like she did as a child, not baggy gray monpe and wooden clogs.
+Ai should be wearing a sailor suit to school, not baggy gray monpe and wooden clogs.
 The war turned them all into peasants.
-She brushed a hand over the maigo-fuda attached to Ai’s sash, the small wooden plate engraved with Ai’s name and address to help authorities find Kiyomi in case they became separated during an air raid.
+She brushed a hand over the small wooden plate attached to Ai’s sash, engraved with Ai’s name and address to help authorities find Kiyomi in case they became separated during an air raid.
 “Do you have your first-aid supplies?”

 Ai held up her emergency bag.
 “Packed and ready.”